Columbus Crew SC Logo

 Columbus Crew SC logoColumbus Crew SC Logo PNG

-The stylish Columbus Crew SC logo embodies the unity of the football players and the fan community because they pursue a common goal – to get the long-awaited victory.
-And all this is done in order to glorify the city of Columbus as the birthplace of the greatest athletes and strong-willed people.
+The stylish logo of Columbus Crew SC embodies the unity of players and fans as they pursue a common goal – to achieve long-awaited victory.
+All this is done to glorify the city of Columbus as the home of the greatest athletes and strong-willed people.

 Columbus Crew SC: Brand overview